-Baking fresh homemade bread may seem daunting, but with these no knead bread recipes, you’ll be a professional in no time!
+Baking fresh homemade bread may seem daunting, but with these No Knead Bread Recipes, you’ll be a professional in no time!
 They are easy and SO delicious.

 Easy no knead bread

-Golden brown Bread is perfectly crave-able and the ultimate comfort food!
+Golden brown bread is perfectly crave-able and the ultimate comfort food!

 Whether you are slathering a warm slice with butter and jam, sopping up your favorite soups or sauces, or eating a sweet slice with a glass of milk, I have a perfect collection of bread just for you!

-When making bread with yeast the recipe instructions will often tell you to knead it.
-Kneading warms up the strands of dough which allows the yeast to work its magic more efficiently resulting in a more elastic and better-structured dough.
+When making bread with yeast, the recipe instructions often instruct to knead it.
+Kneading warms up the strands of dough which allow the yeast to work its magic more efficiently resulting in a more elastic and better-structured dough.

 - Quick breads are no knead, they are often wetter, like a batter, and rely on baking powder and baking soda to leaven (rise) it.

-- The dough is typically sticker when mixing and you might be tempted to add more flour, but don’t.
+- Some types of yeast bread are no-knead.
+They do require a longer rise/proof time to compensate.
+The bread dough is typically sticker when mixing and you might be tempted to add more flour, but don’t.
 Once it has had time to proof it isn’t as wet and is easier to roll and shape.
-Also, keep in mind that you’ll be shaping the dough on a floured work surface and a little more flour will be incorporated that way.

-- They often showcase a crisper crust with a soft chewy inside.
+- Also, keep in mind that you’ll be shaping the dough on a floured work surface and a little more flour will be incorporated that way.
+They often showcase a crisper crust with a soft chewy inside.
 Artisan bread is a perfect example of this.

 What makes the bread more dense?

 - The temperature of the room will affect how quickly this happens.
 A warm room allows the dough to rise more quickly.
 A cold room causes the dough to rise slowly.

-- Use the right type of flour.
-Whole wheat flour will give a heavier, more dense texture.
-When a recipe just lists “flour” use all purpose flour.
+Use the right type of flour.
+Whole wheat flour will give a heavier, dense texture.
+When a recipe just lists “flour” use all-purpose flour.
 It is the most common and can be used to make any type of bread.

 How to get soft bread:

-Avoid opening the oven door during the first 30 minutes of baking.
+- Avoid opening the oven door during the first 30 minutes of baking.
 The first 30 minutes is when the bread rises to the correct shape before it finishes baking in the center.

 No Knead Yeast Breads

-No Knead Bread – This no-knead bread has only four ingredients, and could not be simpler to make!
+This no-knead bread has only four ingredients, and could not be simpler to make!
 It’s the perfect bread recipe for beginning bread makers, and so delicious that even experienced bread makers will love it.

-Beignets – Classic beignets are pillowy, sugary New Orleans-style fried Dough.
+Classic beignets are pillowy, sugary New Orleans-style fried Dough.
 Enjoy these soft donuts sprinkled with powder sugar or dipped in a sauce!

-Homemade Dinner Rolls – These are our ALL-TIME FAVORITE Dinner Rolls!
+These are our ALL-TIME FAVORITE Dinner Rolls!
 They are soft, butter-y and always the hit for any dinner or holiday get together.
 It’s so hard to eat just one!

-French Bread – The BEST Homemade French Bread recipe – so soft and tasty!!
+The BEST Homemade French Bread recipe – so soft and tasty!!
 Serve with butter or turn it into a delicious appetizer.
 Everyone loves this recipe!

 No-Knead Quick Breads